Strictly Ballroom: Production history

 The film version of Strictly Ballroom was developed from an original short play of the same name.
 It drew on Luhrmann's own life experience—he had studied ballroom dancing as a child and his mother worked as a ballroom dance teacher in his teens and inspired by the life of Keith Bain (who grew up in the same town as Luhrmann).
-While studying at NIDA in the early 1980s, Luhrmann and a group of fellow students devised a short comedy-drama set in the cutthroat world of competitive ballroom dancing.
-This original 1984 NIDA production was a critical success and, after graduating, Luhrmann was invited to re-stage the play for the Czechoslovakian Youth Drama Festival in Bratislava in 1986.
+While studying at NIDA in the early 1980s, Luhrmann and a group of fellow students (including Catherine McClements, Sonia Todd and Nell Schofield) devised a short comedy-drama set in the cutthroat world of competitive ballroom dancing.
+This original 1984 NIDA production was a critical success and, after graduating, Luhrmann was invited to re-stage the play for the Czechoslovak Youth Drama Festival in Bratislava in 1986.
 He invited his school friend Craig Pearce to help him rewrite and expand the script.
 With its themes of artistic repression and underdogs battling against the odds, the play was a success at the festival, winning both the best director and best production awards.